-ANSWER DETAILS YES Employers with 4 or more employees must notify each employee in writing, at the time of hiring, of the rate of pay and of the day, hour and place of payment.
+Hiring Торіс Answer Summary Notice of Payday / Pay Rate 1 YES Employers with 4 or more employees must notify each employee in writing, at the time of hiring, of the rate of pay and of the day, hour and place of payment.
 Covered employers must also notify each employee in writing-or through a posted notice maintained in a place accessible to the employees and where they normally pass-of any reduction in the regular rate of pay, and day, hour and place of payment before making any such reduction.
 Employers must also notify employees in writing or by posted notice of employment practices and policies with regard to vacation pay, sick leave and comparable matters.
-YES Delaware employers must report both new employees as well as re-hired or re-called employees to the Delaware State Director of New Hires within 20 days after the employee is hired or re-hired.
-New employees are those who reside or work in the state must be reported, regardless of whether they are full-time or part-time, temporary or permanent, salaried or hourly.
+Reporting 2 YES Delaware employers must report both new employees as well as re-hired or re- called employees to the Delaware State Director of New Hires within 20 days after the employee is hired or re-hired.
+New employees are those who reside or work in the state and must be reported, regardless of whether they are full-time or part-time, temporary or permanent, salaried or hourly.
 Volunteers and other non-paid workers do not need to be reported.
-Re-hired or re-called employees who return to work after being laid off, furloughed, separated, granted a leave without pay, or terminated from employment must be reported.
-If any employee has had a 60-day gap in pay for any reason, they must be re-reported when they return to work (including YES
+Re-hired or re-called employees are employees who return to work after being laid off, furloughed, separated, granted a leave without pay, or terminated from employment must be reported.
+If any employee has had a 60-day gap in pay for any reason, they must be re-reported when they return to work (including seasonal workers).